kdbanman/macros/doc/gameroom.md

 ## Service Model Comparison

+### Upload to Me

+Game is constructed using the gameroom framework.
+Authorized game maker uploads to my site.
+I host and run.

+#### Benefits

+- Lowest barrier to entry by far

+#### Cons

+- Need an actual webapp to deal with all that shit

 ### Cross Domain Connection

 Game is constructed using the framework implementing the client side of gameroom.